Jackyzaz/LeetCode/README.md

 # LeetCode
 My LeetCode Solution in thai ver.
-Would be happy if anyone came around to discuss things together.
+Would be happy if someone come and discuss together.